 - If you have limited or no experience teaching in Canvas, @One recommends taking the facilitated version of the Introduction to Teaching with Canvas course prior to taking the OESP course.
 This course is free and no registration code is needed, but you do need to register through @One to reserve your seat in the course.
 Not sure if you need the Canvas course first?
 Outcomes for the course are listed on the @One course information page.

-You can complete full @One Certificates at your option, but this is not necessary to teach online hybrid courses at PCC.
+You can complete the full @One Certificates that are offered at your option, but this is not necessary to teach online hybrid courses at PCC.

 - Previous Teaching